 Blachly-Lane Electric seeks out the former member-owners who are due capital credits, even if they are no longer on our system.
 Approximately once a year, the co-op will post the names of the member-owners who have unclaimed capital credits in local papers.
-If the member-owner does not claim them and the capital credits remain unclaimed, then they are transferred to a fund for charitable and educational purposes.
+If the member-owner does not claim them and the capital credits remain unclaimed, then they become a part of the co-op's equity.

 Other Capital Credit Questions?

 Please call our office at 541-688-8711 if you have questions regarding capital credits.